 The following plants offer a natural deterrent to some of the less desirable creatures that attack crops:

-- Plant aromatic herbs, such as rosemary, sage, dill and mint alongside broccoli or lettuces.
+Plant aromatic herbs, such as rosemary, sage, dill and mint alongside broccoli or lettuce.
 Their scent will deter a number of common and unwanted insects that might otherwise eat them.
-Be cautious when planting mint – it can easily become invasive in a vegetable patch.
+Be cautious when planting mint; it can easily become invasive in a vegetable patch.
 Planting it in a pot and sinking the pot into the ground is a good way to keep it under control.

-- Borage is a fantastic companion plant.
-It can act as a repellent to tomato hornworn if planted near your tomato plants.
-It is also considered one of the best plants to position near strawberries, deterring many of the pests that would attack them – including by attracting the pollinators that naturally prey on these pests – as well as improving the flavour of the strawberries.
+Borage is a fantastic companion plant.
+It can act as a repellent to tomato hornworm if planted near your tomato plants.
+It is also considered one of the best plants to position near strawberries, deterring many of the pests that would attack them, including by attracting the pollinators that naturally prey on these pests, as well as improving the flavour of the strawberries.

-- Plant basil near to tomato plants and peppers.
-It will deter flies as well as increasing the yield.
+Plant basil near tomato plants and peppers.
+It will deter flies as well as increase the yield.

-- Plants that are loved by bees, such as lavender and dahlias, can attract these wonderful pollinators that in turn will pollinate your tomatoes, cucumbers, aubergines, peppers, strawberries and more.
-Position near where you are growing your plants, or in a pot beside the greenhouse door.
+Plants that are loved by bees, such as lavender and dahlias, can attract these wonderful pollinators that, in turn, will pollinate your tomatoes, cucumbers, aubergines, peppers, strawberries and more.
+Position them near where you are growing your plants or in a pot beside the greenhouse door.

-The value of companion planting goes beyond the helpful, natural pest deterrent properties of plants.
-As a form of polyculture (as opposed to monoculture), growing certain plant species together can bring benefits which are sometimes mutually experienced.
+The value of companion planting goes beyond the helpful, natural pest-deterrent properties of plants.
+As a form of polyculture (as opposed to monoculture), growing certain plant species together can bring benefits that are sometimes mutually experienced.
 Examples of this are:

 - Carrots and tomatoes.
 When grown in the same space, carrots aerate the soil, helping the tomato plant get more water to its roots.
 In return, the tomato plant will offer much-needed shade for your carrots as they grow.

 - Sweetcorn needs a good supply of nitrogen in order to produce the best yield.
-Plant together with notorious nitrogen-fixing plants – in particular, peas and beans (any variety) – that are excellent at converting nitrogen in the air into nitrogen trapped in bacteria in the soil, helping your sweetcorn grow.
+Plant together notorious nitrogen-fixing plants – in particular, peas and beans (of any variety) – that are excellent at converting nitrogen in the air into nitrogen trapped in bacteria in the soil, helping your sweetcorn grow.